madmaw/LD33/README.md

 Rather than go through it in detail, here is my TODO list of enhancements that I made before I started to run out of space

-* Touch controls should be context-aware, if youíre on the ground clicking on the bottom half of the screen should jump, similar with walls, anywhere on the left or right should wall jump
+* Touch controls should be context-aware, if you‚Äôre on the ground clicking on the bottom half of the screen should jump, similar with walls, anywhere on the left or right should wall jump
 * Any key jumps
 * Physics bug where things can fall through the ground needs to be fixed
-* Move update method to after collision handling and movement so created entities donít get left behind creator (bullets)
+* Move update method to after collision handling and movement so created entities don‚Äôt get left behind creator (bullets)
 * Touch coordinates do not respect absolute positions, but instead rotate as the world rotates
 * Seems to be a second, less horrible physics bug
 * Some performance fixes